US: Dr Pepper Snapple Group to stop 7UP antioxidant claims

 Last week, a federal judge in the US told the Coca-Cola Co a class action lawsuit brought by the CPSI over its Vitaminwater brand should go ahead.
 The CPSI accuse the company of making “deceptive and unsubstantiated” claims, such as the product being a healthy alternative to water and sugary soft drinks.

 Dr Pepper Snapple Group formed after the company was spun off from its parent Cadbury Schweppes in 2008.
 It brings together the former Dr Pepper/Seven Up Inc, Snapple Beverage Group, Mott’s LLP and Be...

-Soft Drinks in Colombia industry profile provides top-line qualitative and quantitative summary information including: market share, market size (value and volume 2007-11, and forecast to 2016).
-The p...
+The NAFTA Soft Drinks industry profile provides top-line qualitative and quantitative summary information including: market share, retail market size (value and volume 2007-11, and forecast to 2016). ...